CLASSIFICATION NUMBER 3540

-Skills: Keyboarding proficiency is required; a rate of 60 words per minute is preferred.
+Skills: Keyboarding proficiency is required.
 Computer application skills (word processing, spreadsheet, file management) are required.
 Effective written and verbal communications skills are required.
-Paralegal skills are required; must have knowledge and understanding of legal processes and procedures.
+Paralegal skills are required; knowledge and understanding of legal processes and procedures are required.
 Demonstrated ability to deal successfully and accurately with complex, time-sensitive secretarial/administrative functions is required.
-Multi-tasking abilities and the ability to meet deadlines while remaining focused and composed are required.
+Multi-tasking abilities and the ability to meet deadlines while remaining focused and composed are required are required.

 Other: The scope of the position may require overtime and/or weekend work in order to prepare pleadings and legal documentation.
 Possession of a valid Missouri driver's license is preferred.

 1. Performs paralegal functions by determining work priorities, initiating, developing, and preparing documents and pleadings for attorney review, drafting leases, contracts for the sale of real estate, contracts, releases, settlement agreements, donor agreements, affiliation agreements, license agreements, board resolutions, and trademark and copyright applications, either independently or with guidance, serving as a liaison between the General Counsel and the legal system, and maintaining compliance with recognized ethical and professional standards.